Frequently Asked Questions

-As part of the CARES Act, the Federal Government has begun providing Economic Impact Payments (Stimulus Payments) directly to eligible Americans to assist during the COVID-19 public health crisis.
+As part of the CARES Act in March 2020, the Federal Government began providing Economic Impact Payments (Stimulus Payments) directly to eligible Americans to assist during the COVID-19 public health crisis.

 For most taxpayers, payments are automatic and no further action is needed.
 This includes taxpayers who filed tax returns in 2018 or 2019, and most seniors and retirees.
-To learn more about eligibility, visit IRS.gov/coronavirus.
+To learn more about eligibility for the new legislation, your best resource is IRS.gov/coronavirus which will be updated with relevant information as it becomes available.

 - Eligible individuals will receive up to $1,200.